 We had so much sweet corn this year I decided to make my own dried sweet corn out of some of it.
-I found that just like most things…dehydrating corn is easy…especially since we were on a roll and already had had corn prepped for freezing, canning, pickling, and sweets.
+I found that just like most vegetables …dehydrating corn is easy…especially since we were on a roll and already had had corn prepped for freezing, canning, pickling, and sweets.

 This Page Includes:

 How to Dehydrate Corn: Extended, Step-By-Step Directions

 First thing to do is blanch your corn for 3-5 minutes.
 We used our volcano grill out in the car port for this step.

 Then you will need to cut the corn off the cob.
 An easy way to do this is to hold the cob on end and slice down each side cutting the corn kernels off.
 Don’t cut too deep or you’ll get tough bits of cob.